Carbon Border Adjustment Mechanism (CBAM)

 Report on the carbon footprint and become compliant

-After having gathered all the necessary information, we can begin preparing the quarterly CBAM report.
-Once everything is verified, we can upload all documentation to the EU’s CBAM Declarant portal.
+After having gathered all the necessary information, we can begin preparing the CBAM report.
+Once everything is verified, we can submit all information to the EU’s CBAM Declarant portal.
 As the final step, your company must purchase CBAM certificates to cover the embedded emissions in imported goods.

 The advantages of CBAM compliance